EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 Client, who is under indictment for homicide, is represented by Attorney.
 In the course of representation, Client attempts to hand Attorney the gun that Client used to commit the murders.

 - What should Attorney do?
 - Assume Attorney takes possession of the gun.
-What are Attorney’s ethical obligations?
+What are Attorney's ethical obligations?

 ### Question 16

 Attorney is representing D on a charge of armed robbery.
 D claims that the prosecution witness is mistaken in her identification.
 D has produced Baker, who will testify that D was in another city 500 miles away when the robbery occurred.
-Attorney knows that Baker is lying, but D insists that Baker be called on D’s behalf.
+Attorney knows that Baker is lying, but D insists that Baker be called on D's behalf.

 - Is Attorney subject to discipline if she calls Baker?
 - May Attorney refuse to call Baker if she reasonably believes—but does not know—Baker will lie?